RubricLab/tokenmaxx/README.md

 ## What it does

-You run a fleet of coding agents, and they burn through the five-hour or weekly limit on whichever subscription you're using:
+You pay for more than one Claude or ChatGPT subscription, and your coding agents fill the five-hour or weekly window on whichever account is signed in:

 <div align="center">
 <img alt="a desktop full of parallel agent sessions burning tokens" src="media/fleet.gif" width="820">